 Alaska Apostille Services — Fast & Simple Mail-In Processing

 Apostille Global Services provides fast, secure Alaska apostille services by mail for individuals, families, students, professionals, and businesses.
-We handle Alaska-issued documents, prepare them for submission to the Alaska Secretary of State, and return them with full tracking via USPS, FedEx, or DHL.
+We handle Alaska-issued documents, prepare them for submission to the Alaska Lieutenant Governor, and return them with full tracking via USPS, FedEx, or DHL.

 Not sure whether your Alaska document must be an original or a notarized copy?
 We review your documents and guide you before submission so you know exactly what to send.